-- Stocks: Fred was offered stocks of ABC Corp.
-It is a mature company with the strong operational and financial performance.
-The volatility of the stock is 10% and the expected return is 14%.
+- Stocks: Fred was offered stock of ABC Corp.
+It is a mature company with strong operational and financial performance.
+The volatility of the stock is 10%, and the expected return is 14%.

-- ETFs: Another option is the Exchange-Traded Fund (ETF), which tracks the performance of the S&P 500 index.
+- ETFs: Another option is an Exchange-Traded Fund (ETF) which tracks the performance of the S&P 500 index.
 The ETF offers an expected return of 13% with a volatility of 7%.

-- Bonds: Bonds with excellent credit ratings offer an expected return of 3% with a 2% volatility.
+- Bonds: Bonds with excellent credit ratings offer an expected return of 3% with 2% volatility.

 In order to select the most suitable investment opportunity, Fred decided to calculate the coefficient of variation of each option.
 Using the formula above, he obtained the following results:

-Based on the calculations above, Fred wants to invest in ETF because it offers the lowest coefficient (of variation) and the most optimal risk-to-reward ratio.
+Based on the calculations above, Fred wants to invest in the ETF because it offers the lowest coefficient (of variation) with the most optimal risk-to-reward ratio.